MahmoudY3c/react-native-sms-gateway/README.md

 ## Tips & Issues

 - **Permissions:** You must request SMS permissions at runtime on Android 6.0+.
-- **Dual SIM:** SIM slot detection is best-effort and may not work on all devices.
 - **Background/Boot:** The module works in the background and after reboot, but some OEMs may restrict background receivers.
 - **Telegram:** Your bot must be an admin in groups/channels to send messages.
 - **HTTP:** You can set multiple endpoints and custom headers for each.